quadriq/quadriq.github.io.old/_pages/about.md

 ## DevOps

 What Hosting provider?
-Whith docker support or without?
 A Backend Framework?
 Frontent?
 How to configure my Server?
 Do I need Continuous Integration?
 Sometimes its hard to find an answer at the beginning of the project.
 We can help you.
 We have outstanding experience in `Puppet`, `Foreman`, `CentOS Linux`, `Continuous Integration`

 ## Web & mobile